 4. Plan for Outerwear

 Weather happens.
 That means guests will be bringing jackets, umbrellas, and protective footwear to a winter wedding.
 Brides should make sure there’s a designated area—that’s waterproof—for storing outerwear.
-Whether this is a small utility room, an official cloakroom, or a freestanding coat carousel, it’s an important part of the plans.
+Whether this is a small utility room, an official cloakroom, or a freestanding coat carousel, it’s an integral part of the plans.

 5. Carry a Winter-Season Bouquet